petermr/CEVOpen/induction_test/introduction.md

 - Run a query to download a 25 papers related to “PHYTOCHEMISTRY” in XML and PDF formats
 - Document your steps coherently

+- **In all there are four sub tasks to Task 4.1 `pygetpapers` **
+-
+1.1.
+Installation documentation
+-	Run a query and download papers.
+Eg: Phytochemistry (from EPMC repository) 1.2.
+Comment on downloaded papers
+-	Number of hits (not the number of hits you limited your query to)
+-	Read the abstracts and see which ones are actually about the topic you chose.
+1.3.
+Give us feedback on improving existing documentation 1.4.
+A brief account of your understanding of the software and the query you put in.

 ## 4.2. `pyami`
 ["Pyami (py4ami) is one of the main tools that we are using and developing.
 It is therefore partially documented (your role might be to test/document it).
 This task shows us how well and quickly you can understand it and whether you have the skills and aptitude to improve it and its use.]